redhat-cip/dci-openshift-agent/docs/a-i.md

     1. The OCP release artifacts are downloaded
     1. A container registry is created
     1. Container/operator images are mirrored to the local registry
-    1. Configuration is put in place so the Assisted Installer uses the locally cached resources
+    1. Configuration is put in place so ABI uses the locally cached resources
-1. VM are created if defined in the inventory file
+1. If VMs are defined in the inventory file, those must exist
 1. DNS server is installed/configured
 1. Sushy tools service is configured (if using local VMs)
 1. A Discovery ISO file is created and mounted on all nodes in the cluster via redfish API / virtual media over HTTP
-1. The AI installation is triggered
+1. The ABI installation is triggered
 1. Installation process is monitored until completion
 1. The `KUBECONFIG` file is fetched and used to perform some connectivity checks on the OCP cluster